download dots

 Managed from Workspace Settings App Users dashboard in each app

 Think of it like a website.
-The workspace is your admin panel — where you wire up the site.
+The workspace is your control panel where you build the app from your projects, agents, and automations.
+See Workspace DNA for how those three pieces fit together.
 The app is the public site itself.
 App Users are the people who visit and sign in.

 What you can do with App Users